handy-common-utils/oclif-utils/README.md

 With this utility library, you will be able to:

 * Make type information of `options.args` available
-* `./bin/run --update-readme.md` can update README file with properly formated CLI manual information
+* Update README.md file by `./bin/run --update-readme.md` for inserting properly formated CLI manual information
 * Prepend command line name to the examples
 * Reconstruct the full command line as a string